xinwenfu/VChat_GMON_SEH/README.md

 * `__try`: If the code located within a **__try** block raises an exception (C++ or non-C++ Exception), if a paired **__except** block matches the raised exception it will be executed.
 Otherwise, the exception is propagated further down the chain.
 * `__except`: This is an exception handler.
 We may define the types of exceptions this block handles.
 When a paired **__try** block raises an exception, if it matches those defined for the **__except** block, it will be executed.

 Each SEH entry or *record* is stored on the stack of the currently executing thread in a linked list format.
 Each entry known as a `_EXCEPTION_REGISTRATION_RECORD` contains two pointers: one to the next entry in the SEH chain, and the other is a pointer to an exception handler.
 The system can tell if we have reached the default handler's entry when the *next* entry has the value `0xFFFFFFFF`.
-If no other handlers are found to process the raised exception while traversing the chain, the default handed will eventually be invoked.
+If no other handlers are found to process the raised exception while traversing the chain, the default handler will eventually be invoked.
 Below is the structure used to define a SEH entry:

 ```
 typedef struct _EXCEPTION_REGISTRATION_RECORD